NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/2017-06-20-Create_Hillshade_From_Terrain_Raster.md

 ---
 layout: post
-title: "Create a Hillshade from a Terrain Raster in Python "
+title: "Create a Hillshade from a Terrain Raster in Python"
 date: 2017-06-08
 dateCreated: 2017-06-20
 lastModified: 2017-06-19